DasIch/hybrid-attributes/README.rst

 'spam'
 >>> foo.eggs

-Hybrid-Attributes is BSD licensed and available for Python 3.5.
+Hybrid-Attributes is BSD licensed and available for Python 3.4 and later.